brodieberger/MMZero3Archipelago/README.md

 Welcome to my project.
 Things are still under development, but here you will find my development of a custom Archipelago World for Mega Man Zero 3 on the GBA.
 You should probably read everything here so you know what to expect before playing!

 ## General Information (IMPORTANT)
 - **Locations:** All 180 secret disks, stage clears, an A+ rank clear in each of the 15 stages, the nine armor chips, both sub tanks, Cerveau's Recoil Rod and Shield Boomerang, ten extra life pickups, and eleven miniboss fights.
 - **Item pool:** 180 secret disks, the four weapons as progressive upgrade unlocks, nine armor chips, twelve EX Skills, two sub tanks, fifteen stage access items and two Story Progress items.
 E-Crystals are filler.
 - There's a modified mission select screen, which allows you to select from any level as long as you have its access item.
   - Boss portraits are in groups of four like in vanilla, but now you can tab between the pages with left and right on the d-pad (the shoulder buttons work too).
   - Hovering a level tells you its name, how many of its disks you have found, whether it's LOCKED / OPEN / CLEARED, as well as your best rank on that stage if it has been cleared.
   - Picking a level you have already beaten asks you how you want to run it.
 EXPLORE is the vanilla revisit for picking up disks you missed.
 RETRY MISSION plays the level as a real mission again, so the boss is back and you get another shot at the A+ rank check.
   - Talking to the operator in the command room takes you straight to this screen.
 Press up next to Ciel and you get the choice of her or the operator, so you can still talk to her.
 - To beat the game, clear the Abandoned Research Laboratory.
 It won't open until you have cleared every other stage AND you are holding a configurable number of secret disks (default: 120)
 - Later NPC conversations, and the checks attached to them, are gated behind the two Story Progress items.
 - EX Skills are awarded based on your score on the level you just completed, rather than on your average score going into that level.
 (Yes, that's how they worked in the vanilla game).
 Your global rank score is calculated based on your average of all of your highest scores on completed levels.

 ## Weapon Progression

 Each of the four weapons is a progressive item.
 For example, the item pool holds several copies of "Progressive Z-Saber", and every copy you receive moves that weapon one step up its upgrade path.
 This feature works very similar to the weapon XP system from Zero 1 and 2.

-The first copy hands you the weapon itself, the ones after it unlock that weapon's abilities, and the last three are attack power boosts (ripped from the E-Reader cards).
+The first copy sends you the weapon itself, the ones after it unlock that weapon's abilities, and the last three are attack power boosts (ripped from the E-Reader cards).

 The upgrade progress is shown in game as stars in the pause menu, like in Zero 1 and 2.